tenkabuto/brandon.zeroqualms.net/_posts/2016-06-12-innovation-as-process-of-caring.md

 ---
 title: Innovation as a Process of Caring
+excerpt: Much is said these days about "innovation" and "innovations," but I think that "innovation" is being thought about in a vague and unhelpful manner.
+In this post, I suggest a conception of innovation that will help people innovate.
 ---

 Much is said these days about "innovation" and "innovations," but I think that "innovation" is being thought about in a vague and unhelpful manner.